 - Better documentation and collaboration.
 Every step of the design process can be well-documented with CAD.
 This prevents designs from being damaged or lost over time.
 Engineers can save these designs and send them to fellow engineers for collaboration, or to clients for review.

-Engineering: Main Branches and Sub-disciplines
+The Main Branches and Sub-disciplines of Engineering

 Engineering is a broad field that encompasses a range of more specialized disciplines and sub-disciplines.
 There are four main branches: chemical, electrical, civil and mechanical engineering.
 There are, of course, sub-disciplines that offer specialized knowledge and skills in a particular field.
 Automotive engineering, for example, is a sub-discipline of mechanical engineering focused more heavily on vehicle design and testing.